-- Basic structure of the programmers' model - The Unique Component Identifier on page B2-33. - Conventions for registers with less than 32 valid bits on page B2-34 - Components that occupy more than 4KB of address space on page B2-34 - Programmers' Model Quick Reference on page B2-36
+- Basic structure of the programmers' model. - The Unique Component Identifier. - Conventions for registers with less than 32 valid bits on page B2-34. - Components that occupy more than 4KB of address space on page B2-34. - Programmers' Model Quick Reference on page B2-36.